|

 - Banner Repeater

-- You may see these above a platform or elsewhere on the railway where visibility of a signal is
+- You may see these above a platform or elsewhere on the railway where visibility of a signal is impeded.

-black (dark) horizontal or diagonal bar across it.
-If the bar is horizontal it indicates to the driver that the next signal
+It consists of a white illuminated disc with a black (dark) horizontal or diagonal bar across it.
+If the bar is horizontal it indicates to

 - BCR

-- Benefit Cost Ratio
+- Benefit to Cost Ratio

 - Bo-Bo

-- Axle configuration of a locomotive with two bogies each having two wheelsets
+- Axle configuration of a locomotive with two bogies

-which are individually powered.
+each having two wheelsets which are individually powered.

 - BRBR